gerners/tamock/README.md

 * --centrifuge-kreport

 Centrifuge kraken-like report.
 If centrifuge-kreport and centrifuge output files are provided, classification is skipped and these files are used instead.
-CAVEAT: The same index used for classification has to be provided to tamock as well via -x/--index.
+CAVEAT: The same index used for classification has to be provided to tamock via -x/--index.
 CAVEAT: Centrifuge version 1.0.4. or higher required

 Centrifuge example command:
 centrifuge-kreport -x index centrifuge.out > centrifuge.kreport

-* --min-abund-species

-Only include species with at least x classified reads into the mock community.
-Values above 1 effectively filter out spurious classifications, eliminating entries with less than x reads classified to species and relating strains.
-Defaults to 1.

 * --no-reassign